Divorce and Grandparents Visitation Rights in Arizona

 When a Grandparent is Interested in Obtaining Visitation Rights

 In Arizona, grandparents are provided limited rights in regards to visitation, legal decision making and adoption of their grandchildren.
 In the modern world, the grandparent will often fill a vital role in the overall care and upbringing of their grandchildren.
+We wanted to provide grandparents with information about divorce and grandparents visitation rights in Arizona.

 Also, the economy of today often means that a grandparent is in a more appropriate financial position when it comes to meeting the basic needs and essential comforts of a child.
 The Arizona state legislature amended state law in 1983.
 In doing so, they created a legal right to visitation for both grandparents and great-grandparents.